jcgKenobi/MomWebsite/README.md

 ## 🎨 Customization

-To customize the word banks in Wordle: Bean Edition:
+To customize the word banks in Wordle: Mom Edition:
 1. Edit the `WORD_BANKS` object in `WorldeForkImproved.html`
 2. Add or modify words in each category
+3. English words should be exactly 5 characters
-3. All words should be exactly 5 characters in Turkish
+4. Turkish words should be exactly 5 characters in Turkish

 ## 📊 Statistics Features